ktanidis/Modified_CosmoSIS_for_galaxy_number_count_angular_power_spectra/README.md

 * `project_2d.py`: provides the output <img src="https://render.githubusercontent.com/render/math?math=C_{\ell\gg 1} ^g ({z_i ^A,z_j ^B})">.
 Three kernels are used with the names `W_source, F_source` and `M_source` accounting for `DEN, RSD` and `MAG`

 NOTE: The current modified CosmoSIS version is valid for galaxy clustering ONLY under the entry `galcl-galcl=source-source-source` (see the Example below).
-DO NOT attempt to ask output for the section names like CMB_kappa, Shear or Intristic alighments, etc.. (for these see again the original module <a href="https://bitbucket.org/joezuntz/cosmosis/wiki/default_modules/project_2d_1.0">**project_2d**</a>).
+DO NOT attempt to ask output for the section names like CMB_kappa, Shear or Intrinsic alignments, etc.. (for these see again the original module <a href="https://bitbucket.org/joezuntz/cosmosis/wiki/default_modules/project_2d_1.0">**project_2d**</a>).

 Finally, we modified the Gaussian likelihood module `cosmosis/cosmosis-standard-library/likelihood/2pt/` to account for the output name `galcl`